godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 fantastic, ready for integration!" then goes into the game, lighting is setup and the game runs.

-So at point does all this HDR business come into play?
+So at what point does all this HDR business come into play?
 The idea is that instead of dealing with colors that go from black to white (0 to 1), we use colors whiter than white (for example, 0 to 8 times white).